CiwPython/Ciw/docs/Guides/priority.rst

 ===========================

 Ciw has the capability to assign priorities to the customer classes.
-This is done by mapping customer classes to priority classes, included in the parameters dictionary.
+This is done by mapping customer classes to priority classes, included as a keyword when creating the Network object.
 An example is shown::

-    'Priority_classes': {'Class 0': 0,
+    Priority_classes={'Class 0': 0,
-                         'CLass 1': 1,
+                      'Class 1': 1,
                       'Class 2': 1}

 This shows a mapping from three customer classes to two priority classes.
 Customers in class 0 have the highest priority and are placed in priority class 0.